We teamed up with German couple Lars & Alena from Nutritiously to ask the question: Can you eat delicious, appetizing vegan food on a budget?

 Whole, plant foods are loaded with all the essential nutrients your body needs and should be the base of your diet.
 The great thing about these unprocessed and pure foods is that they are also the cheapest ones out there, especially the starchy foods.

-So make sure, you base your recipes around these low-priced yet super healthy and nutrient dense goodies.
+So make sure, you base your vegan recipes around these low-priced yet super healthy and nutrient-dense goodies.

 Starches – Brown rice, potatoes, pumpkin, millet, oats, whole-grain pasta

 Vegetables – Carrots, broccoli, cabbage, beets, all sorts of leafy greens such as kale or spinach, frozen vegetables